-Guideline 65 - Responsibilities for setting internal governance requirements

-The participating insurance or reinsurance undertaking, the insurance holding company or the mixed financial holding company should set adequate internal governance requirements across the group appropriate to the structure, business model and risks of the group and of its related entities, and should consider the appropriate structure and organization for risk management at group level, setting a clear allocation of responsibilities at all entities that are part of the group.
+Guideline 71 - Responsibilities for setting internal governance requirements The responsible entity should set adequate internal governance requirements across the group appropriate to the structure, business and risks of the group and of its related entities, and should consider the appropriate structure and organization for risk management at group level, setting a clear allocation of responsibilities between all entities of the group.

-The participating insurance or reinsurance undertaking, the insurance holding company or the mixed financial holding company should not impair the responsibilities of the AMSB of each entity in the group when setting up its own system of governance.
+The responsible entity should not impair the responsibilities of the AMSB of each entity in the group when setting up its own system of governance.

-- 2.314.
-The participating insurance or reinsurance undertaking, the insurance holding company or the mixed financial holding company responsible for the fulfilment of governance requirements at group level, is usually the parent undertaking.
-Depending on the structure and organisation of the group, the group supervisors, if necessary, in accordance with the rules laid down in Solvency II (Articles from 246 to 258), could request the group to identify another entity, other than the participating insurance or reinsurance undertaking or insurance holding company or mixed financial holding company, for the fulfilment of the governance requirements that is able to undertake effective measures to apply governance requirements. - 2.315.
-Even if some or all of the governance requirements do not apply at the individual level for some entities belonging to an insurance group, namely holdings and other non-regulated entities, all governance requirements are applied to the coherent economic entity that in a holistic way aggregate all entities that are part of the group (group level).
+- 2.314 The entity responsible for fulfilling the governance requirements at group level is expected to verify that there is a clear allocation of responsibilities among all entities of the group to support an effective risk management process at group level. - 2.315 Even if some or all of the governance requirements do not apply at the individual level for some entities belonging to an insurance group, namely holdings and other non-regulated entities, all governance requirements are applied to the coherent economic entity that in a holistic way aggregates all entities in the group (group level).

-Guideline 66 - System of governance at group level
+Guideline 72 - System of governance at group level